shyamsg/JellyBelly/README.md

     * The speed advantages of multithreading do not justify the resources I would have to invest in implementing it.
 Eventually this will be incorporated into JellyBelly
 * Use in windows
     * No
+* I used this tool and don't know how to cite this work
+    * Me neither, not planning on writing a paper so github link should suffice.
+Alternatively you could cite a presentation I gave at the (EMBL PhD symposium)[http://phdsymposium.embl.org/] where I presented this work.